1997 Baltimore Orioles season

+The 1997 Baltimore Orioles season was the 97th season in Baltimore Orioles franchise history, the 44th in Baltimore, and the 6th at Oriole Park at Camden Yards.

-The 1997 Baltimore Orioles season saw the Orioles finishing 1st in the American League East Division with a record of 98 wins and 64 losses.
-They met the Seattle Mariners in the ALDS, and beat them in 4 games.
-However, in the ALCS, they would play the Cleveland Indians, where they would fall in 6 games.
+The Orioles finished first in the American League East Division with a record of 98 wins and 64 losses.
+They met the Seattle Mariners in the ALDS, and beat them in four games.
+However, in the ALCS, they would play the Cleveland Indians, where they would fall in six games.
+It was the final season for Davey Johnson as manager, as a disagreement with ownership drove him out.
 It would be their last winning season until 15 years later.